ic-labs/django-icekit/README.md

     $ brew install elasticsearch python redis

-You don't need to configure these services to start automatically, they will be started by the project.

 We recommend [Postgres.app](http://postgresapp.com/) for the database.
 It is easier to start, stop, and upgrade than Homebrew.

+You need to configure these services to start automatically, or start them manually before you start the project.

 Make a virtualenv and install required Python packages: